3MT (Three Minute Thesis)

 Eligibility

-Participants must be currently enrolled UCF doctoral or master’s students actively engaged in research through dissertation or thesis hours and in good academic standing.
+Participants must be currently enrolled UCF doctoral or master’s students actively engaged in research.
+Doctoral students must be currently enrolled in dissertation hours.
+Master’s students must be enrolled in thesis hours or completing a long term research project.
 A competitive candidate should have a well-conceived project (ideally their dissertation or thesis research), compelling data collected, and a novel story to share.
 The work presented must have been conducted at UCF for the student’s current degree program.

 Rules